SEPTEMBER 30, 2021

 By doing this, your RRSP can bypass your estate and go directly to your named beneficiary when you die.
 If you name your spouse as the sole beneficiary, the cash can roll into your spouse’s RRSP tax-free.

-*If you live in Quebec, you can name a beneficiary to an RRSP only if you’re invested in an insurance product. (i.e. segregated funds or insurance GICs).
+*If you live in Quebec, you can only name a beneficiary to an RRSP if you’re invested in an insurance product.
+For example, segregated funds or insurance GICs.

 Be aware that naming anyone other than a qualified spouse or partner can have serious tax implications.
 If you name an adult who isn’t a qualified beneficiary, the value of your RRSP would generally be taxed as regular income in the year of your death.